The Grind: Belgian Waffle Ride's COVID-19 precautions and how racers reacted to them – VeloNews.com

 Marckx and his team put together COVID-19 protocols in conjunction with health commissioners in Utah and California, and hired a public health doctor in California to draft a plan for the race.
 Masks or neck gaiters over the face were required at the start, during the neutral roll-out, in the feed zones, and after the finish.
 Race food was distributed in individual packages, and riders refilled their own bottles.
 In a departure from normal gravel racing rules, Marckx also allowed riders to take feeds anywhere on course from friends or family, in an effort to reduce crowding in feed zones.

 “It was a long process,” Marckx said of how the protocols were assembled.
 “It started with county health commissioner here.
 What was going to work with them here was fairly lax.
-So we got a health official in San Diego where things are much more strict, I would say appropriate, we build a much more rigorous plan that the health officials here wanted us to use.”
+So we got a health official in San Diego where things are much more strict, I would say appropriate, to build a much more rigorous plan than the health officials here wanted us to use.”

 “I’m part of a coalition of race directors, both running and bike races.
 None of them have any COVID-19 protocol plans,” Marckx said.
 “So I shared our plan with everybody.
 I said here’s our blueprint for success; please use it.
 I want everyone to abide by the most rigorous protocols as possible.
 And it still may not be enough.
 That’s my worry.
 It could be as rigorous as possible, and something slips through the net.”